The Emma Lazarus Institute — Est. 2023

 Strategic & Historical Empathy

-Training students to model the decision-making logic of actors whose choices they find morally troubling — the foundation of effective counter-extremism practice.
+Training students to model the decision-making logic of actors whose choices they find morally troubling — the foundation of serious integration and peace-education practice.

 Pillar 06